leith-bartrich/fiepipe/README.md

 `python setup.py develop`

-you may need to ocassionally re-run the setup.py file in develop mode if you edit the setup.py file in a way that requires it.
+you may need to occasionally re-run the setup.py file in develop mode if you edit the setup.py file in a way that requires it.

 Similarly to standard installs, you may find python virtual environments very useful here to keep a development version and production version separate from one another.

+## DEVELOPMENT

+I myself use PyCharm for development and have two separate python venv environments that I use to both develop/test/use the two branches on my systems.